Key Takeaways

 What finish is "lumi-matte"?

 A blurred matte with a subtle glow where your skin naturally reflects light.
-Not dewy, not chalky.
+Not dewy, not chalky — somewhere in between.
+It differs from the original Super Stay's flat matte finish.

 How do I make it last all day?

 Use light moisturizer, wait 5–10 minutes, apply in sections, let it set, then powder only where you get oily.
 Over-applying is what makes it look heavy.
-Since this is a silicone-based formula, proper layering is key—check out my guide on silicone-based makeup for oily skin for tips on avoiding pilling and separation.
+Since this is a silicone-based formula, proper layering is key — see my guide on silicone-based makeup for oily skin for tips on avoiding pilling and separation.

 What is better?
 Liquid or powder foundation?